boxbeam/RedLib/README.md

 ## Build locally:

+For Windows, use Git Bash.
+For Linux or OSX, just ensure you have Git installed.Navigate to the directory where you want to clone the repository, and run:

 ```
 git clone https://github.com/Redempt/RedLib
 cd RedLib
 ./gradlew jar
 ```

 After running these commands, the jar will be at `build/libs/RedLib.jar`.
-RedLib is a standalone plugin, so you will need to install it on any servers that have plugins which depend on it, and specify it as a dependency in your plugin.yml like this:

-`depend: [RedLib]`
 You may also need to add the jar to your classpath.
 After that, you should be good to go!

 # Usage